Influenza

 • Oseltamivir phosphate (available as generic version or under the trade name Tamiflu®), zanamivir (trade name Relenza®), and peramivir (trade name Rapivab®) are drugs currently available as treatment and prophylaxis and baloxavir marboxil (trade name Xofluza®) as treatment only.
 Providers will be notified through the Health Alert Network (HAN) if national recommendations for treatment and prophylaxis are revised.

-• Diagnostic labs should forward the first ten (10) positive flu specimens to Maine's Health and Environmental Testing Laboratory (HETL) for confirmatory polymerase chain reaction (PCR) testing.
+• Laboratories should send up to three (3) influenza A and one (1) influenza B positive specimens to Maine's Health and Environmental Testing Laboratory (HETL) each week for confirmatory polymerase chain reaction (PCR) testing and further analysis.
 Testing through HETL is free of charge.

 • Infection preventionists, clinicians, school nurses, and other reporting entities must report all suspected outbreaks of flu to Maine CDC by phone at 1-800-821-5821 or email disease.reporting@maine.gov.